 Travelers visiting Taiwan require a visa to enter, whether it is for business purposes or as a tourist.
 However, nationals of all European Union countries, New Zealand, South Korea, US, UK, Canada and Japan are not required to obtain a visa to visit Taiwan if the length of stay is less than 90 days.
 In addition, citizens of Turkey and Macedonia can apply for a visa upon arrival at Taoyuan International Airport.
 For other nationals, you must make sure that your passport is valid for at least six months upon entry.
-They must also hold a confirmed return air ticket or sea ticket, and have a non-criminal record.
+They must also hold a confirmed return flight or ferry ticket and have a non-criminal record.

 Taiwan allows passengers aged 20 or above to bring to 200 individual cigarettes or 500 grams of tobacco.
 Only 1 liter of alcohol is permitted.
-As for valuable items such as jewelry, laptops, and cameras, these must be declared on your air ticket or sea ticket upon arrival.
+As for valuable items such as jewelry, laptops, and cameras, these must be declared on upon arrival.

 ・Antiquities and other culturally important items

 ・Local Currency New Taiwan Dollar – up to NT$60,000